cesar-rgon/desktop-app-installer/README.md

 │   ├── installapp.sh
 │   └── *.sh
 │
-├── credentials             It contains a file per application with username/password needed for authentication │   ├── template-credentials.properties
-│   └── *.properties
-│
 ├── etc                     It contains config files used by some subscripts and version number of main installation script │   ├── systemd.service
 │   ├── version
+│   │
+│   ├── applist             It contains application list available to install for every linux distribution supported │   │   ├── applicationList.debian
+│   │   ├── applicationList.linuxmint
+│   │   ├── applicationList.lmde
+│   │   └── applicationList.ubuntu
+│   │
+│   ├── credentials         It contains a file per application with username/password needed for authentication │   │   ├── template-credentials.properties
-│   └── *
+│   │   └── *.properties
-│
+│   │
-├── eula                    It contains files to avoid questions to accept applications terms of use during installation's process
+│   ├── eula                It contains files to avoid questions to accept applications terms of use during installation's process
-│   ├── template-eula
+│   │   ├── template-eula
+│   │   └── *
+│   │
+│   ├── languages           It contains language translation files used by installation scripts │   │   ├── en.properties
+│   │   ├── es.properties
+│   │   └── *.properties
+│   │
+│   ├── old-init.d          It contains init.d scripts.
+Used by some daemons (for compatibility with LMDE2)
+│   │   └── *
 │   └── *
 │
 ├── icons                   It contains a sets of application icons used by subscripts